rtriders/Travel-Recommendation-ETL-Pipeline/README.md

  ![Architecture Diagram](https://github.com/rtriders/Travel-Recommendation-ETL-Pipeline/blob/main/Travel_Recomenndation_Pipeline_Architecture.jpeg)

  ### About OpenWeather API
- The [OpenWeather API](https://openweathermap.org/guide) The OpenWeather API is a comprehensive weather data service that provides real-time, historical, and forecast weather information for locations worldwide.
+ The [OpenWeather API](https://openweathermap.org/guide) is a comprehensive weather data service that provides real-time, historical, and forecast weather information for locations worldwide.
 It is widely used by developers, businesses, and researchers to integrate weather-related functionalities into their applications or systems.

- In this project we have used the [**Top 50 - India**](https://open.spotify.com/playlist/37i9dQZEVXbLZ52XmnySJg) Playlist as our data
+ In this project we have used the [**Major 50 - Cities**] as the data for our piepline.

  ### Services Used